ck2860/CapstoneProject/README.md

 ```
 *Note that if you decide to run more than one trial, it may take longer.
 The results may be different due to number of trials. *

 2. For statistical analysis, we analyze the results from the 20 trials evaluations.
 You can perform T-tests, ANOVA, and Tukey Post Hoc tests by compiling [StatsTests](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/StatsTests.py).
 After narrowing them down and performing the Post Hoc test, you may see the differences occurred between greedy-based strategies.
-The figures for evaluations and the post hoc tests should be in pop-up windows.
+The Tukey post hoc plot should be in a pop-up window.

 You will only have one command-line argument: StatTests.py.
 You would want to run by:
 ```